FranciscoCostaHub/Projeto-Integrador-de-Curso/README.md

 Credits to all group members.
-Code files cloned by group member Miguel Matias - https://github.com/Miguel-Matias
+Code files cloned from original repository of group member Miguel Matias - https://github.com/Miguel-Matias